spxbhuhb/zakadabar-stack/doc/guides/browser/Introduction.md

 ```

 When you use accounts and sessions, you have to install a [ZkSessionManager](/core/core/src/jsMain/kotlin/zakadabar/core/browser/application/ZkSessionManager.kt)
 service.
-The plug-and-play module [lib:accounts](../plug-and-play/accounts/Introduction.md) provides such a service.
+The library module [lib:accounts](../libraries/accounts/Introduction.md) provides such a service.
 In `main.kt`:

 ```kotlin